ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 *Why is that useful?* Because you can save a [~7 days](http://appreviewtimes.com/) delay on every app update.
 7 days an unacceptable delay to any LEAN process, where [speed is a critical element of your success](https://en.wikipedia.org/wiki/Lean_startup#Build.E2.80.93Measure.E2.80.93Learn).

 The simple way to package your app is to embed the compiled `app.jsbundle` file right into it.
-But the clever way to do it is to host it on a CDN and make the app downloading it at runtime instead (saving the latest version for offline access).
+But, the clever way to do it is to host it on a CDN and make the app download it at runtime instead (saving the latest version for offline access).

-That way your app updates will belong to one of two kinds: the application native code updates, where you update the `react-native` library itself and any library embedding native code ; or the javascript code only updates.
+That way, your app updates will belong to one of two kinds: the application native code updates, where you update the `react-native` library itself and any library embedding native code; or the javascript code-only updates.

 The first one requires your application to go through the review process, fortunately, you don't need to do them frequently.